DeclareDesign/fabricatr/cran-comments.md

 ## Resubmission

-This is a resubmission of `fabricatr 0.4.0`, originally submitted yesterday.
-We had some URLs in documentation that were not yet live, and a case sensitivity issue with a CRAN link in documentation.
-I fixed these errors.
-Thank you very much for notifying us of them.
+This is a resubmission of `fabricatr 0.4.0`, originally submitted last week.
+On our most recent submission, we had included a VignetteBuilder in DESCRIPTION although we have moved to not including vignettes with the package.
+This has been suppressed, which should resolve the issue.
+Thank you again for your time reviewing the submission.

 ## Test environments
 * local macOS install, R 3.4.3